Three stages of governance maturity.

 Sector-specific by design

-Built around the DfE Governance Handbook, the Academies Trust Handbook, and the Ofsted inspection framework.
+Built around the DfE Governance Handbook, the Academies Trust Handbook and the inspection frameworks schools are actually held to.
 This is not generic governance.
-It is built for schools, academies, and trusts.
+It is built for schools, academies and trusts.

 Personalised, not templated